 Now It’s Your Turn

 Read Colossians 3:1-17 to see some practical ways you can live out Micah 6:8.
-Then swing over to my blog and leave a comment telling me which of the verses challenge you the most today.
+Then and prayerfully consider which of the verses challenge you the most today.
 How should this inform your believing and behaving?

 More from the Girlfriends